KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 ## Input set providers

-The `KeyboardInptSetProvider` protocol can be used to provide an app with input sets in a more dynamic way.
+The `KeyboardInputProvider` protocol can be used to resolve input sets in a more dynamic way.

-There are some built-in implementations:
+There are two built-in implementations:

-* `StaticKeyboardInputSetProvider` is manually created with three input sets.
+* `StaticKeyboardInputProvider` is manually created with three input sets.
-* `StandardKeyboardInputSetProvider` tries to resolve input sets for the current locale, with fallback to English if the locale isn't supported.
+* `StandardKeyboardInputProvider` tries to resolve input sets for the current locale, with fallback to English if the locale isn't supported.

-KeyboardKit will inject a `StandardKeyboardInptSetProvider` into the current context.
+KeyboardKit will by default inject a `StandardKeyboardInputProvider` into the current context.

-You can use it if you want to and replace it with a custom implementation at anytime.
+You can use this provider if you want to (for custom keyboards, you don't have to) and replace it with a custom implementation at anytime.

 ## Adding more locales